Best Brokers for US Stock Trading

 Specifically, it will be necessary to define the following:

-i) the unit price of the shares to be traded, and
+• the unit price of the shares to be traded, and

-ii) the total number of trades that will take place on the trading account each month.
+• the total number of trades that will take place on the trading account each month.

 Why do you need to know the unit price of the US shares you want to trade?
-Because some brokers like Interactive Brokers (IB) determine the final commission of each trade based on the total number of shares purchased/sold in the transaction.
+Because some brokers like Interactive Brokers (IBKR) determine the final commission of each trade based on the total number of shares purchased/sold in the transaction.

-Specifically, for INTERACTIVE BROKERS you pay $0.005 for each share purchased/sold (with a minimum commission of $1.00).
+Specifically, for IBKR you pay $0.005 for each share purchased/sold (with a minimum commission of $1.00).

 As a side note, the higher the unit price of each share traded, (and the lower the number of shares traded), the lower the commission will be.

-For example, if you buy 10 Amazon shares (ISIN: US0231351067; unit value of approximately $3,500 per share for a transaction value of approximately $35,000) with IB you will pay just € 0.82: a very low rate!
+For example, if you buy 10 Amazon shares (ISIN: US0231351067; unit value of approximately $3,500 per share for a transaction value of approximately $35,000) with IBKR you will pay just €0.82: a very low rate!

 Have we therefore identified the two brokers with the lowest rates for trading US stocks?